Tetsuya Yamato: Early career

 On January 15, 2006, Yamato was chosen and awarded the 2005 Rookie Award by NJKF.

 After Yamato's career of three years with NJKF, he was asked to compete for the vacant NJKF Lightweight title in 2008, in a four-man tournament.
 He fought against Hiromi Nakayama in the semi-final at NJKF "Start Of New Legend II" on March 8.
 He won by a technical knockout in the fourth round because of a cut by an elbow strike.
 He fought against Hanawa in the tournament title at NJKF "Start Of New Legend IX" on July 27, 2008, and he knocked him out in the first round with a left hook.

 On January 25, 2009, Yamato was chosen and awarded 2008 MVP by NJKF and Bout Review.

 In the middle of 2009, he was asked to participate in the WBC Muaythai Japanese Championship Tournament as a lightweight, as the New Japanese Kickboxing Federation, Martial Arts Japan Kickboxing Federation and Japan Professional Muaythai Committee announced that they were going to establish a unified championships sanctioned by WBC Muaythai.

 On September 23, he fought against Kazuya Oe in the semi-final, and he knocked him out with body shot in the 2nd round.
 In the tournament final on December 4, he fought against Yūdai Kono for the inaugural WBC Muaythai Japanese title.
 He won by technical knockout due to cut, as the bout was stopped by a doctor in the fourth round.

 On January 24, 2010, he was awarded the 2009 Outstanding Performance Award by NJKF.

-On March 14, 2010, Yamato fought against Saenchai Sor Kingstar from Thailand in Los Angeles, USA to challenge the vacant world lightweight title sanctioned by Muay Thai Association of America.
+On March 14, 2010, Yamato fought against Saenchai Sor Kingstar from Thailand in Los Angeles, US to challenge the vacant world lightweight title sanctioned by Muay Thai Association of America.
 He was knocked out by left high kick in the first round.